-- 1. That the Committee note that the £481,570 underspend from previous phases of the project has been carried forward to the capital programme allocation, giving a total of £3,007,570 for investment in further properties for use as temporary accommodation; - 2.
-That the Director of Regeneration and Place be given delegated authority to determine the size and type of temporary accommodation required; and - 3.
-The Policy and Resources Committee be recommended to give delegated authority to the Director of Finance and Business Improvement, in consultation with the Chair of Policy and Resources, to purchase properties for use as temporary accommodation up to the total value of £3,007,570.
+- 1. That the Committee note that the £481,570 underspend from previous phases of the project has been carried forward to the capital programme allocation, giving a total of £3,007,570 for investment in further properties for use as temporary accommodation - 2.
+The Policy and Resources Committee be recommended to give delegated authority to the Director of Finance and Business Improvement, in consultation with the Chair of Policy and Resources, to purchase properties for use as temporary accommodation up to the total value of £3,007,570. - 3.
+That the Head of Mid Kent Legal Partnership is delegated authority to negotiate and complete all necessary agreements, deeds and documents arising from or ancillary to the purchases of such properties on terms negotiated and agreed by the Director of Finance & Business Improvement.

+Timetable

+Meeting Date

-Timetable Meeting Date Communities, Housing & Environment Committee 2 November 2021 Policy & Resources Committee 24 November 2021
+Policy & Resources Committee 24 November 2021